lukaszreszke93/lukasz-coding/2020-05-09-architectural-view-model.md

 This view is called scenarios or use cases.

-It's overlapping with other views, but it's all that the user cares about.
+It's overlapping with other views, but it's all that the user cares about as they describe sequences of interactions between system entities to solve business problem that user wants to solve.

 It's used to illustrate and validate the architecture design.
 It helps to 'tie' the architecture together to solve the business problem.

 ## Summary
 Those views are supposed to help us build greater software.
 Use them wherever you find it useful.
 It might click instantly in some teams to adopt the "4+1" View Model 1:1.
 Others might just want to take a part of it.

-I think it is worth being aware of that.
+I think it is worth being aware of that and use it when appropriate.

 Example use-case situation could be when you have a feeling that discussion with business stakeholders about the problem domain is going into code workarounds or design decisions.
 Whereas it should go into the business process description that will solve that problem.